Axisymmetric generalization of zero-scalar-curvature solutions from the Schwarzschild metric via the Newman-Janis algorithm: NJ class of Schwarzschild black holes

 \section{NJ class of Schwarzschild black holes}

-In this section, we aim to explore whether it can yield additional Ricci-flat black hole solutions by applying the NJA to Schwarzschild black holes.
-Specifically, we seek the general forms of the functions $\alpha(\theta)$ and $\beta(\theta)$ that satisfy the condition $R = 0$, indicating the Ricci-flatness.
-We note that the Ricci-flatness is a less stringent condition than the vacuum Einstein equations, $R^\mu_{\;\nu} = 0$.
-Although any metric that satisfies the vacuum Einstein equations must be Ricci-flat, a Ricci-flat metric may not satisfy the equations.
-A Ricci-flat metric can correspond to the scenarios involving a traceless energy-momentum tensor, such as in the case related to an electromagnetic field.
+In this section, we aim to explore whether it can yield additional zero-scalar-curvature black hole solutions by applying the NJA to Schwarzschild black holes.
+Specifically, we seek the general forms of the functions $\alpha(\theta)$ and $\beta(\theta)$ that satisfy the condition $R = 0$, indicating the zero scalar-curvature.\footnote{The vacuum solution from $R_{\mu\nu}=0$ satisfies the zero-scalar-curvature condition, and the spacetime generated by matter with a vanishing trace of the energy-momentum tensor, $T^\mu_{\;\;\mu}=0$, also satisfies this condition.
+In other words, the zero-scalar-curvature condition encompasses a broader range of solutions than the vacuum equations of motion $R_{\mu\nu}=0$.} We note that the zero scalar-curvature is a less stringent condition than the vacuum Einstein equations, $R^\mu_{\;\nu} = 0$.
+Although any metric that satisfies the vacuum Einstein equations must be zero-scalar-curvature, a zero-scalar-curvature metric may not satisfy the Einstein equations.
+A zero-scalar-curvature metric can correspond to the scenarios involving a traceless energy-momentum tensor, $\Tr T^{\mu}_{\;\;\nu}=0$.
+An additional issue arises concerning the interpretation of the NJA.
+Traditionally, the NJA has been understood primarily as a method for introducing rotation into a static black hole solution.
+However, it can also alter other physical properties, such as generating a nonzero NUT charge.
+The observation that the energy-momentum tensor has zero trace may evoke similarities with electrodynamics and prompt the question of whether the NJA could similarly introduce electric charge into an initially uncharged BH.
+From the perspective of symmetry, if the seed solution possesses an axisymmetric distribution of electric or magnetic charge, our construction method does not exclude the possibility of such charges emerging in our new solution.
 Therefore, our idea is applicable to searching for new axisymmetric black holes from a spherically symmetric seed black hole in gravity coupled to other fields.

-To proceed, we express the Ricci scalar $R$ as a polynomial in $r$,
+To proceed, we express the Ricci scalar $R$ as a polynomial in $r$:

 where $R_{n,i}$, $i = 0, \dots, 4$, are the coefficients given in App.\ \ref{app:coef}, the subscript $n$ is the abbreviation of $numerator$, and the denominator takes the form,

 Similar to the subscript $n$ in the numerator of $R$, the subscript $d$ means $denominator$.